rfleiro/gati-lab/_posts/2020-03-25-MTB-Nature.md

 ---
 title: Our new manuscript out in Nature.
-A mycobacterial ABC transporter mediates the uptake of hydrophilic compounds.!
+A mycobacterial ABC transporter mediates the uptake of hydrophilic compounds!
 author: Cornelius Gati
 date: 2020 March 25
 layout: post